bgamari/ghc-wiki-import/commentary/source-tree/includes.md

 This directory contains C header files that are included in a GHC distribution.
-We classify header files into 4 categories.
+The headers fall into several categories.

 ## External APIs